 Forgo the Gallery Wall

 Instead of a gallery wall, which can make a small space feel too busy, opt for one large framed work of art.
 It adds personality to your room, without overwhelming it.
+Additionally, it can work as a statement piece to design your room around.

 Have a Storage System